 What is Cupping Therapy and Can It Help You?

-Cupping Therapy may have become more popular during the 2016 Olympics when the world watched Michael Phelps win multiple gold medals while having purple circles on his back and shoulders.
-However, Cupping Therapy has been around for centuries dating back to 1,550 BC.
+Cupping Therapy became more popular during the 2016 Olympics.
+This happened when the world watched Michael Phelps win multiple gold medals with large purple circles on his back and shoulders.
+However, Cupping Therapy has been around for centuries.
+The procedure actually dates back to 1,550 BC.

 Cupping Therapy has been used to treat many different ailments on all different types of people from professional athletes to the general population.
 Some of these ailments include:

-More research needs to be conducted on this topic, however, the research noted above does show beneficial effects.
-Many practitioners and patients have reported clinical benefits as well.
+More research needs to be conducted on this topic.
+However, the research noted above does show beneficial effects.
+Many practitioners and patients reported clinical benefits with their patient results, too.

 If you are dealing with any of the above ailments, cupping therapy may be a treatment to try as an adjunct therapy.

 This type of therapy is used alone or with additional treatment options.
 Some of them include exercises like stretching or strength training.
 Others are a little more uncommon – but just as useful.

 Foam rolling is a stretching home exercise that promotes flexibility.
 It also helps improve balance and decrease muscle soreness over time.